muffr/wsdot-website/docroot/sites/all/modules/custom/wsdot_migrate/README.md

 a row from the migration’s base query) and `prepare()` (called just before saving the Drupal object).
 Inserting some `drush_print()` calls for simple values, or `drush_print_r()` calls on arrays/objects (like $row and $node) is very helpful.
+If you have a debugger configured, of course, these are excellent places for breakpoints.

 What if your migration is running very slowly?
 While you can profile with `xhprof` for full details, the Migrate module provides some simple profiling, with timing of particular Migrate functions.
 If you run your migration with timing enabled

-`drush mi mysitearticle --instrument=timer`
+`drush mi file --instrument=timer`

 when the migration completes it will report call counts and timings.
 Most often, you will find that the bulk of the time is being spent writing to the Drupal